windmill-labs/windmilldocs/docs/how-tos/1_use_flows.md

 simple steps together.
 Each Flow is composed of one or more steps.

 Steps are [Scripts][scripts] that accept inputs, execute a function and then produce an output, usually used in subsequent steps.
-Flows contain all of the benefits of Windmill Scripts, offering immediate functionality such as third party app integrations, SQL queries, Slack, custom scripts, retries and more!
+Flows support all the functions of Windmill Script such as third party app integrations, SQL queries, Slack, custom scripts, retries and more!

 :::tip
-Windmill Flows are based on a declarative language for chaining scripts, we call it **OpenFlow**, you can read the OpenFlow spec [here](/docs/openflow).
+Windmill Flows are based on a declarative language for chaining scripts: **OpenFlow**.
+You can read the OpenFlow spec [here](/docs/openflow).
 :::

 In Windmill, both Scripts and Flows consist of two parts:

-- **Metadata**, which contains information about the Script or Flow itself, such as its path, description, and author, and;
+- **Metadata:** information about the Script or Flow itself, such as its path, description, and author
 - **Logic**, which in case of a Script is the code, and in case of a Flow is the list of Scripts to be executed.

-### For-loops
+### For loops

 One functionality that is specific to Flows is the ability to wrap a part of its sequence into a loop.